Programme - Arts Festival Summit 2026

 10.30 | Arrival in Cetinje and walk through the main street to the Summit venue

-12.00-14.30 | Let’s talk: the balancing acts, in parallel
+12.30-14.30 | Let’s talk: the balancing acts, in parallel

-The Music Focus
+Workshop 1: The Music Focus

 Music festivals today navigate shifting audience expectations, partnerships, business models, and organisational realities.
 Exchange practices, explore opportunities for collaboration across local and international contexts and discuss innovative approaches with colleagues from the field.
+Facilitated by Donika Rudi Berishaj, composer, festival director and project director of European Festivals Fund for Emerging Artists (EFFEA), and Ward Bosmans, musicologist, archivist, and culture worker, with the contribution of Daniela Tomaz, musician and cultural entrepreneur.

-Festivals and environmental sustainability: cross-cultural cooperation in a green sustainable & social context
+Workshop 2: Festivals and environmental sustainability: cross-cultural cooperation in a green sustainable & social context

 What are the dilemmas in green and socially sustainable cultural mobility and cooperation?
 What are the tensions between being environmentally friendly and being socially fair, especially for those working for on the periphery?
-This workshop will invite festival makers to discuss sustainable practices taking into account budget, touring, audience travels, etc.
+This workshop will invite festival makers to discuss sustainable practices taking into account budget, touring, audience travels, etc. Facilitated by Matina Magkou, Researcher, Lecturer and Consultant, Peter Florence, co-Founder of the European Festivals Forest and Tamar Brüggemann, director of Wonderfeel.

-Festivals, health and well-being
+Workshop 3: Festivals, health and well-being in their local contexts

-Optimising the cost of funding
+Workshop 5: Optimising the cost of funding

 Fundraising, reporting, and compliance demand significant time and resources from festival teams.
 How can we make these tasks work for our own goals instead of just adding to our workload?
 In this workshop, we will share strategies and tactics to optimise the cost of funding and adopt efficient evaluation and documentation practices.
+Facilitated by Fanny Martin, executive director of Music Biennale Zagreb.

-Beyond audience development
+Workshop 6: Beyond audience development

 How do festivals move from audience development to building lasting relationships with communities rooted in inclusion and trust?
 This session aims to discuss tested approaches, from artistic formats to organisational strategies and emerging tools, including AI, that can help festivals connect with underrepresented groups and sustain engagement across festival editions.
+Facilitated by Max Beckham-Ortner and Hannah Falvey.

-14.30 | Bus to cable car with a lunch and music box surprise
+14.30 | Bus to cable car with a lunch box

 15.30 | Cable car to discover the Montenegrin bays